plone/Products.statusmessages/Products/statusmessages/README.txt

 ====================

-statusmessages provides an easy to use way of handling status messages stored in the Session.
+statusmessages provides an easy to use way of handling status messages stored in the request.
 It requires Zope >= 2.8

 - History in HISTORY.txt